Welcome to our home learning page. Please find full details regarding our remote teaching and learning below.

 What should my child expect from immediate remote education in the first day or two of pupils being sent home?

 Children can immediately access teaching via Class Dojo.
-All passwords have already been sent home.
+All passwords have already been sent home and passwords will be issued for children new to Southtown Primary.

 Will my child be taught broadly the same curriculum as they would if they were in school?